MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_1/M3_L1_readme.md

             <ul>
             <li>Deposit data in repositories to preserve the data over time.</li>
             <li>Assign your dataset a persistent identifier (PID), such as a digital object identifier (DOI).</li>
-            <li>Add rich, self-describing metadata in your data files and register the metadata in a metadata catalog that will enable your data to be properly curated.</li>
+            <li>Add rich, self-describing metadata in your data files and register the metadata in a metadata catalog, enabling your data to be properly curated.</li>
                 <ul>
                 <li>Note that some images or binary files cannot be readily indexed or searched and will need to have companion metadata files or dictionaries to ensure they can be discovered in a search.</li>
                 </ul>